cfisch3r/cfisch3r.github.io/_posts/2023-03-06-how-to-write-a-good-adr.md

 ### Make your choice

-When evaluating the different alternatives it can be challenging to find the right moment to decide.
+When evaluating the different alternatives it can be challenging to find the right moment to make the **decision**.
 There are always aspects which can be researched and spikes to be done.
 But be aware of the [analysis paralisys](https://en.wikipedia.org/wiki/Analysis_paralysis).
 You can always revisit your decision.
 Done is better than perfect.

 > # Tip
 > - State your decision in a single sentence to keep the ADR overview brief.